CBIIT/icdc-sts/README.md

 ### Option A: with Carton
 This requires the perl module `Carton` be installed.
 Notes are included below on installing the `Carton` module.
 Note that this allows the user to launch from any directory, not just the icdc-sts directory; simply modify the corresponding path to sts/script/sts file accordingly.

-1. On your machine, run the following command to tell it use the perl modules under local/
+1. On your machine, run the following command to tell it to install the required perl modules in cpanfile under local/

     >$ carton install